lunch program

 Our History

-1998: A three-day-a-week soup kitchen opened in the church annex.
+1998: A three-day-a-week soup kitchen opened in St. Peter’s parish hall, led by Jim Benedict.

 2021: Moved into our newly dedicated Crossroads building.

-2022: Became an official ministry of St. Peter’s and joined our other outreach programs (Open Door Pantry, Thrift Store, Community Suppers, EHAP, AA).
+2022: The Lunch program transferred from The Blessing Bag Brigade to the St. Peter’s Church organizational structure, becoming an official ministry of St. Peter’s and joined our other outreach programs and ministry partners (Open Door Pantry, Thrift Shop, Community Suppers, Emergency Housing, AA, Al-Anon).

-2023: Added the Soup on the Side hospitality service.
+2023: Added the Soup on the Side hospitality service, returning to offering indoor hospitality with a hot beverage and meal.

 How We Are Funded